rbriggs-cbt/DocuGener/docs/user-guide.md

 ### Keyboard Shortcuts

 - **Ctrl+Click**: Capture screenshot
-- **Ctrl+C**: Stop the backend (in terminal)
+- **Ctrl+C**: Stop DocuGener (in terminal)

 ### Troubleshooting

 **Captures not appearing:**
-- Ensure both backend and frontend servers are running
+- Ensure the DocuGener service is running
-- Check that you're accessing `http://localhost:5100` (not 5000)
+- Check that you're accessing `http://localhost:5000`
 - Refresh the browser page

 **Screenshots not capturing:**
 - Ensure you're using **Ctrl+Click** (not just Click)
 - Check that capture is not paused
-- Verify backend is running and shows "Click detection is active"
+- Verify the app is running and shows "Click detection is active"

 **Export not working:**
 - Ensure you have at least one capture